beam-community/bamboo/README.md

   test "sends a welcome email" do
     Emails.welcome_email |> Mailer.deliver

-    email = TestMailbox.deliveries |> List.first
+    email = SentEmail.deliveries |> List.first
-    # or use TestMailbox.one which will raise if there is anything but one email
+    # or use SentEmail.one which will raise if there is anything but one email
     # delivered
     assert email.to == "someone@foo.com"
     assert email.subject == "This is your welcome email"